-- basic field observations help them work out the relative sequence of geological events, such as the order in which sediments were deposited;
+- basic field observations: these help work out the relative sequence of geological events, such as the order in which sediments were deposited

-- because species evolve and become extinct, fossils of some plants and animals are confined to known periods of geological time; and
+- fossils: because species evolve and become extinct, fossils of some plants and animals are confined to known, specific periods of geological time

-- because radioactive elements decay at a known rate, in some circumstances they can be used to calculate how many years have passed since a mineral crystallised or a rock was deposited.
+- radioactive elements: because these elements decay at a known rate, in some circumstances they can be used to calculate how many years have passed since a mineral crystallised or a rock was deposited